 My first QR model is based on a a 32' standard foot camp wagon with timber sides and a corrugated metal roof.
 I'm using photorealistic modelling techniques with components from several camp wagons to develop a 'kit' for a generic wagon that can be varied to build several unique but representative wagons.
 Basic plan and first build construction (1 - 2 - 3).

 Working on the camp wagon and promoting rail heritage at an Archer Park Rail Museum Family Fun Day.
 The cottage (centre right) was used to explain the techniques intended for the just started camp wagon (drawing and underframe, right foreground).

 The completed O scale camp wagon displayed with the QR cream shed and fettler's shed, both of which were recently (2012) featured in Aussie modelling magazines.
 The minimalist diorama has trackage for On30, On42 (QR's gauge the camp wagon) and standard gauge, so that it can display a variety of models.

 While the sugar mill tramways primarily transported workers, rather than the general public, Queensland's shire-owned tramways primarily operated passenger services.
 Two Buderim Shire tramway carriages were built for a colleague working on a museum display to accompany the cosmetically restored Buderim Shire Krauss locomotive.
-He required HO scale carriages but I also built a set in O scale for CSRM use.
-They are currently (2016) on display at the Archer Park Rail Museum in Rockhampton.
+He required HO scale carriages but I also built a set in O scale for CSRM use c2016 they were on display at the Archer Park Rail Museum in Rockhampton.